mynorjrv/advanced-python/notes/1-OOP.md

 With this, the name convention is as follows:

-- the getter method is decorated with `@property`.
+- any proxying method (could be the getter method) is decorated with `@property`.
 The name of the decorated method designates the name of the attribute to be used by the external code;
 - `@name.setter` decorates the setter method where 'name' is the name of the previously decorated method;
 - `@name.deleter` decorates the deleter method, and again 'name' is the name of the previously decorated method.